pulumi/pulumi-hugo/themes/default/content/docs/using-pulumi/continuous-delivery/google-cloud-build.md

 - A Google Cloud Platform account with the following APIs enabled:
     - Cloud Build API
     - Cloud Functions API (and/or any other relevant resource that will be deployed).
 - Add `Cloud Functions Developer` role (and/or any other relevant resource that will be deployed) and the `Service Account User` role to the Cloud Build's service account.
-You can do this by navigating to the IAM tab in the GCP Console.
+You can do this by navigating to the IAM tab in the Google Cloud Console.

 ![Cloud Build service account](/images/docs/reference/google-cloud-build/cloud-build-service-account.png)